wictorwilen/Microsoft-teams-docs/teams/code.md

 ## Building Microsoft Teams apps with node.js

-If you prefer building your Microsoft Teams app using node.js and TypeScript you can scaffold your project strucutre using the [Teams Yeoman generator](https://www.npmjs.com/package/generator-teams).
+If you prefer building your Microsoft Teams app using node.js and TypeScript, you can create a functional "skeleton app" using the [Teams Yeoman generator](https://www.npmjs.com/package/generator-teams).
 The generated project supports Tabs, Bots, Compose Extensions and Connectors.

 ## Coding your tab